 Options and Accessories

 Several optional add-ons are available for these systems to enable specialized applications.
+Multi-fiber holder bottom inserts are used when fabricating couplers or combiners and are designed to hold two or three fibers in close proximity during heating.
 The GPXLZWCS Liquid Cooling System helps cool the furnace assembly during extended heating using the filament heating mode and is recommended for customers interested in creating long fiber tapers.
 For cleaning fibers prior to splicing or end capping, the USC1 uses ultrasonic waves to remove debris on small components.

 Fiber Holder Inserts Selection Guide (Top Inserts and Standard or Transfer Bottom Inserts)